original-warlord/waruma/README.md

-This is a public access github page for the Waruma Consulting Group contact information.
+This is a private access github page for the Waruma Consulting Group contact information.